Democratic Rally

 The Democratic Rally (Δημοκρατικός Συναγερμός, ΔΗΣΥ, DISY) is a Christian democratic and liberal-conservative political party in Cyprus led by Annita Demetriou.
 The party was founded on 4 July 1976 by veteran politician Glafcos Clerides.
 Two leaders of the party have served as presidents of Cyprus, Clerides from 1993 until 2003 and Nicos Anastasiades from 2013 to 2023.

 From 11 March 2023, the leader of the party is Annita Demetriou, who also serves as the president of the House of Representatives since June 2021.

 Background

-DISY serves a widely diverse spectrum of voters, ranging from hard-line Greek Cypriot nationalists and anti-communists to humanist liberals with post-materialist and post-modern values who advocate human rights.
-DISY's platform focuses on free enterprise economic policies, lower direct taxes (i.e., on income earned and investment) and higher indirect taxes (i.e., on consumption, excise, and negative externalities), economic development, opposing government deficits, investments in infrastructure, and a practical solution to the Cyprus dispute (though the party base is traditionally more hawkish and hard-line than the party leadership).
-It is the most explicitly Atlanticist and pro-NATO of Cyprus's parties, and draws its support from middle-class professionals, businessmen, and white-collar employees.
+DISY's base is fairly political diverse, ranging from hard-line Greek Cypriot nationalists and anti-communists to humanist liberals with post-materialist and post-modern values who advocate human rights.
+DISY's platform focuses on free enterprise economic policies, lower direct taxes, higher indirect taxes, economic development, opposing government deficits, investments in infrastructure, and a practical solution to the Cyprus dispute, although the party base is traditionally more hawkish and hard-line than the party leadership.
+It is the most explicitly pro-NATO of Cyprus's parties, and draws its support from middle-class professionals, businessmen, and white-collar employees.

+On social issues, the party is considered to be moderate but with factions aligned towards more traditionalist values.
+In 2015, when the majority of the party's deputies voted in favour of allowing same-sex couples to enter cohabitation agreements, the more conservative faction of the party voted against the bill.